One of my key difficulties, which I recognised in myself, when I started reading about adult autism was the friendships and relationship information.

 I can reshape my past by learning from it and create a positive future by continuing to ‘master my mind’, rather than letting ‘my mind master me’.

-In relationships, I feel I understand that if what I ‘need’ to feel more stable, more happiness is just one person, one intimate relationship, that special friend, then I actually need to WANT to be close to a person.
-So I have to start again and transform my past, less happy experiences, into a new picture.
-I need to strengthen my faith and practise and fill my heart with belief in my Buddhahood, that I will meet that ‘one’, that special friend.
-OK, enough! well that’s the next big challenge for me isn’t it?
+In relationships, I feel I understand that if what I ‘need’ to feel more stable, more happiness is just one person, one close and trusting relationship, that special friend.
+Then I actually need to WANT to be close to a person.

-With my future work, I have to do the same thing, start with a clear picture of what I desire, overcome my past experiences and choose to throughly use my buddhist practise to navigate my way to the right setting for me to enjoy my work and earn money.
+With my future work, I have to do the same thing, start with a clear picture of what I desire, choose to throughly use my buddhist practise to navigate my way to the right setting for me to enjoy my work and earn money.

 Awakening to my autistic self has been such a great benefit in my life and I’m grateful to all the courageous people who have shared, written, given access to their experiences and helped me to get to where I am today.